XRPLF/rippled/Builds/VisualStudio2015/README.md

 page, run the installer, and follow the directions.
 The **Visual Studio 2015 Community** edition is available for free, while paid editions may be used for an free initial trial period.

+Any version of Visual Studio 2015 may be used, including the Visual Studio Community Edition which is available under a free license.

 ### Install Git for Windows